SebastianSchwank/Simple_Genetic_DSP/README.md

 	1st: Evaluationg an Error-Quantifier for each Node

 			!!!
 Warning !!!
 Experimental - Theory :
-							In this approach i'll use a stocatical iterative algorythm to get the Error-Quantifier for each symbol in the DNA Code For that we'll have to make some experimental hypotheses which could be emphasize as wrong.
+							In this approach i'll use a stocatical iterative algorythm to get the Error-Quantifier for each Node in the DNA Code For that we'll have to make some experimental hypotheses which could be emphasize as wrong.
 So note that from this point the Programm could be completly false.
 							It's just a coding experiment so join me on this journey if you want to.